 BayWa r.e.
 UK Limited (BayWa r.e.) and our joint venture development partner, Grϋne Energien Solar (GE), are consulting on proposals for a 49.9MW solar farm on land between West End and the B4058 at Newlands Farm (Rag Lane GL12 8LD).

 This website provides information about the development and contact information should you have any queries.
-The planning application will be submitted to the planning office within South Gloucestershire Council, and more detailed planning information such as development plans, environmental assessments, site design and detailed drawings will be available to view and comment on as part of the planning process.
+The planning application has been submitted to the planning office within South Gloucestershire Council, and more detailed planning information such as development plans, environmental assessments, site design and detailed drawings are available to view and comment on as part of the planning process.

 The Rag Lane Solar Farm project information page will remain available throughout the planning application evaluation process, and we welcome your feedback and questions using the contact information provided below.